Characters of Casualty: Elle Gardner

 Elle Gardner, played by Jaye Griffiths, made her first screen appearance on 7 May 2016.
 The character and Gardner's casting was announced on 24 February 2016, alongside those of Jez Andrews (Lloyd Everitt) and David Hide (Jason Durr).
 Executive producer Oliver Kent described the three castings as "wonderful" and said their storylines would be "brilliantly vibrant, bold and gripping".
 Elle is characterised as a consultant who "struggles to juggle" her "chaotic" family with the "pressures" of her job as a consultant.
 She is billed as "a little out of practise", but when she uses her instincts, she acts "brilliantly", which wins her colleagues over.
 Griffiths said it was "great" to return to Cardiff, having filmed in the city for her 2015 role in Doctor Who.
 She went on to describe the cast and crew as "extremely welcoming" and promised "powerful storylines" for Elle.
 Griffiths appears as Elle in a crossover two-part episode with Casualty's spin-off series, Holby City, originally broadcast in March 2019.
 On 4 May 2019, it was announced that Griffiths had left her role after three years in the role, and Elle would depart in the coming weeks.

 On her first day, she ran over Vince Callaghan (Andrew Knott) and then alongside Zoe Hanna (Sunetra Sarker), treated Vince after being taken hostage and beaten up by Shelle Jones (Kelli Hollis).
 Elle also has a close relationship with Henrik, the hospital's CEO, and he also asks her to keep a close eye on the department and report anything negative.
-She also went to school with Jacob Masters (Charles Venn), but didn't hit it off well with Connie Beauchamp (Amanda Mealing), Charlie Fairhead (Derek Thompson) or David.
+She also went to school with Jacob Masters (Charles Venn), but did not hit it off well with Connie Beauchamp (Amanda Mealing), Charlie Fairhead (Derek Thompson) or David.
 With Holby under intense media scrutiny, Elle finds some missing drugs in Charlie's locker and immediately reports them to Rita.
 Rita is obliged to inform Connie and Charlie is placed on immediate administrative leave, but since he is especially well-loved and trusted in the department Elle's decision draws the ire and mistrust of the whole staff, including even Jacob.
 She realises she has to work hard to regain their trust; in Casualty's 1000th episode, Elle does everything to save a pregnant woman who is reluctant to receive treatment having experienced a miscarriage.
 Her efforts are sadly in vain and the mother is lost, but afterwards several members of the team come to comfort her and accept her apologies.
 CEO Henrik Hanssen later promotes her to clinical lead.